Category: Project Paradoxes

 A full week has passed, and we haven’t discussed additionality yet.
 Today, we need to catch up.
 A project can only earn carbon credits if considered “additional.”
 This means that carbon finance made the project possible (although that doesn’t necessarily mean it paid for every element of the project).
 Carbon finance can de-risk speculative investments…

-We start with a paradox that has puzzled forest advocates from the start: You can only earn carbon credits from forestry projects if you restore degraded trees or protect threatened ones.
-This means you can’t earn credits unless there has been deforestation in the past – or there is a clear threat of deforestation now. …
+This paradox has puzzled forest advocates from the start: You can only earn carbon credits from forestry projects if you restore degraded trees or protect threatened ones.
+This means you can’t earn credits unless there has been deforestation in the past – or there is a clear threat of deforestation now.
+And here is the…